Social Democrats Lead Romania Vote, But Far Right Makes Big Gains - UrduPoint

 -

-Syria's embattled Assad seeks to shore up support after Aleppo loss17 seconds ago
+Syria's embattled Assad seeks to shore up support after Aleppo loss7 hours ago

 -